 - Lisa Acuff – developed a comprehensive, culturally sensitive Facilitator Guide for Community Health Workers in Haiti to promote breastfeeding among Haitian women.

-Kathy was inspired to provide funds for this award due to her service on the College of Education, Health, and Human Sciences Dean’s Board of Advisors and her experiences traveling abroad.
-She sits on the Department of Public Health subcommittee and appreciates the commitment by the department to preparing leaders, working with communities, and improving health for all.
+Kathy was inspired to provide funds for this award due to her service on the College of Education, Health, and Human Sciences Dean’s Board of Advisors, and also her experiences traveling abroad.
+She appreciates the department of public health’s commitment to preparing leaders, working with communities, and improving health for all.

 - Must be a graduate student within the Master of Public Health (MPH) degree program and enrolled within the UTK College of Education, Health, and Human Sciences.
 Open to all students regardless of race, color, religion, sex, national origin, citizenship, disability, age, or veteran status without restrictions.

 - Students who demonstrate leadership in working with communities and promoting health equity will be considered for the award.